TOMMI’s #BigBangMoment: Bringing Virtual Reality into Big Hospitals

 Besides providing emotional support, TOMMI’s VR headsets can track stress-related data such as heart rate.
 The game also involves caregivers and parents through collaborative gaming sessions where parents use external supports in order to speak to their children and offer them help in achieving specific goals in VR.
 This revolutionary approach not only represents the intersection of healthcare and digital technologies, but also an opportunity to include caregivers and parents in the therapy process.

-Merck is proud to have been working with TOMMI from 2016 and the feeling seems to be mutual - as Megale concludes: “Here we are, we definitely did it right and it’s been the beginning of a great journey that has changed our lives forever.”
-If your startup works on solutions in healthcare, life science, performance materials, or additional search fields then you could be one of the teams selected for the Merck Accelerator’s seventh round which launches in Spring 2019.
-Participating startups benefit from up to €50,000 of funding, office and creation space at our headquarters in Darmstadt, and access to mentors from a global network of over 50,000 Merck experts.
+Merck KGaA, Darmstadt, Germany is proud to have been working with TOMMI from 2016 and the feeling seems to be mutual - as Megale concludes: “Here we are, we definitely did it right and it’s been the beginning of a great journey that has changed our lives forever.”
+If your startup works on solutions in healthcare, life science, performance materials, or additional search fields then you could be one of the teams selected for our Accelerator’s seventh round which launches in Spring 2019.
+Participating startups benefit from up to €50,000 of funding, office and creation space at our headquarters in Darmstadt, and access to mentors from a global network of over 50,000 Merck KGaA, Darmstadt, Germany experts.
 From January 2019, startup teams will also have the chance to extend their stay in the Accelerator Program by joining the China Innovation Hub Accelerator in Shanghai.
 So what are you waiting for?
-Applications for the Merck Accelerator Program run from 2 July to 30 September 2018.
+Applications for our Accelerator Program run from 2 July to 30 September 2018.
 You can apply now here.